|

 is no down time.

 The pace of retirement is less rigid.
-This fresh approach toward life allows us
+This

-simply to sit quietly in a park or relax, leisurely having a latte in the newest
+fresh approach toward life allows us simply to sit quietly in a park or relax,

-coffee shop.
-We flip through a weekly event newspaper and notice a whole
+leisurely having a latte in the newest coffee shop.
+We flip through a weekly

-no adequate recycling program for our town, we resolve to start one.
-The local
+town, we resolve to start one.
+The local school needs a drama coach, the city's

-school needs a drama coach, the city's garden club wants a speaker, or the
+garden club wants a speaker, or the animal rescue facility is looking for

-animal rescue facility is looking for a volunteer twice a week.
-We check our
+a volunteer twice a week.
+We check our personal planner, and for the first moment

-personal planner, and for the first moment in years, there's room on our
+in years, there's room on our calendar.

-calendar.
-We find this fact thrilling, and one thing leads to another.
+We find this fact thrilling, and one

-If you are at all computer-savvy, you could help people become familiar with how
+If you are at all computer-savvy, you could

-those afraid of moving into the cyber world.
-You could coach Little League teams
+This is a life-changing skill to those afraid of moving into the cyber world.

-and discover the power and influence of service, or learn to paint on canvas and
+You could coach Little League teams and discover the power and influence of

-auction your work for your favorite charity.
+service, or learn to paint on canvas and auction your work for your favorite

 Once you no longer need a job to pay your bills, opportunities to contribute or